Direct compensation property damage insurance

 All you need to know about how DCPD insurance works in Canada.

 Matt Hands, Business Director, Insurance

 Direct compensation property damage (DCPD) is when your insurer pays to have your vehicle (property) repaired after a collision.
-It is part of the no-fault system, so it doesn't matter whether you're at fault or not.
-It's standard on all car insurance policies in the provinces where no-fault insurance exists; including Ontario, Quebec, Nova Scotia, New Brunswick, and Prince Edward Island.
+It's part of the no-fault system, so it doesn't matter whether you're at fault or not.
+It's standard on all car insurance policies in the provinces where no-fault insurance exists; including Ontario, Quebec, Nova Scotia, New Brunswick, Newfoundland, and Prince Edward Island.
 DCPD expedites the claims process because you deal with your own insurer.

 How direct compensation property damage works